apify/apify-docs-v2/sources/academy/anti_scraping/techniques/geolocation.md

 # [](#geolocation) Geolocation

+**Learn about the geolocation techniques to determine where requests are coming from, and a bit about how to avoid being blocked based on geolocation.**

+---

 Geolocation is yet another way websites can detect and block access or show limited data.
 Other than by using the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) (which requires user permission in order to receive location data), there two main ways that websites geolocate a user (or bot) visiting it.

 ## [](#cookies-headers) Cookies & headers